morinted/plover_theory/sounds/m.md

-# The Letter M
+# Both sides M

-This lesson covers how you write the initial and final M on the steno layout.
+This lesson covers how you write the initial and final M sound on the steno layout.

-### Initial M
+### Left side M

-Initial M is made with the combination `PH` on the left side.
+Left side M is made with the combination `PH` on the left side.

 {% stenodisplay labels="all" %}
 M